ava-labs/avalanche-docs/docs/subnets/reference-elastic-subnets-parameters.md

 * `MaximumSupply` must be larger or equal to `InitialSupply`.

-A Subnet supply can vary in time.
-The constraint above only makes sure that Subnet supply and can become larger (and smaller) than `InitialSupply` at any time.
+A Subnet supply can vary in time but it should be no larger than the configured maximum at any point in time, including at Subnet creation.

 ### `MinConsumptionRate`

-`MinConsumptionRate` has type `uint64` and it's the minimal rate to allocate funds.
+`MinConsumptionRate` has type `uint64` and it's the minimal rate to allocate funds to validator rewards.
 You can find more details about it in the [Reward Formula section](#reward-formula).
 The following constraints apply: